MicrosoftDocs/sql-docs/docs/relational-databases/tables/graph-edge-constraints.md

 ### Modify edge constraints

-To modify an edge constraint using Transact-SQL, you must first delete the existing edge constraint and then re-create it with the new definition.
+To modify an edge constraint using Transact-SQL, you must first delete the existing edge constraint, and then re-create it with the new definition.

 ### View edge constraints